Marketing Automation at Birkenstock Helped the Company Change Their Organizational Structure, Find and Fix Sales Funnel Bottleneck, and Increase Sales

 Brandpool East used to have a strict division between departments.
 The product manager, customer care, and digital advertising departments had no overlaps that would allow them to develop the online store together.
 There was also an absence of a customer relationship management (CRM) department.

-By introducing the Mindbox CDP, they were then able to update the structure of the company to include a CRM department as well as a unified system that allows for information sharing and a better model for developing the Birkenstock brand.
+By introducing the Maestra CDP, they were then able to update the structure of the company to include a CRM department as well as a unified system that allows for information sharing and a better model for developing the Birkenstock brand.

 Birkenstock Company Structure Diagram